isntlee/PopFlix/README.md

     ```
     git clone https://github.com/isntlee/PopFlix
     ```
-2. Navigate to this folder in your terminal.
+2. Stay in current folder.
+Don't navigate into Popflix yet

 3. A virtual environment is recommended for the Python interpreter.
 Enter the command:
     ```
-    python -m .venv venv
+    python -m venv venv
     ```
  - _Warning : **This Python command may differ** depending on operating system, the command required could be **python3** or **py**_

-4. Initialize the environment by using the following command:
+4. Navigate into Popflix and initialize the environment by using the following command:
     ```
-    .venv\bin\activate
+    ..venv\bin\activate
     ```
  - _Warning : **This command may differ** depending on your operating system_

 5. Install all the requirements and dependancies with the command
     ```
-    pip -r requirements.txt.
+    pip install -r requirements.txt
     ```
+6. Migrate the admin panel models to create your database template with the terminal command
+    ```
+    python manage.py migrate
+    ```
+7. Create your superuser to access the django admin panel and database with the following command:
+    ```
+    python manage.py createsuperuser
+    ```
+8. Enter these details for the initial superuser.
+Ignore all warnings, don't add an email.
+Change the User password afterwards as this password is exposed.
+However, if you plan to add prefactored test data below, you'll need these details to login.
+Change password afterwards.
+    ```
+    Username = iam_the_law -- Password = 2000
+    ```
+9. You can now run the program locally with the following command:
+    ```
+    python manage.py runserver
+     ```
+10. Once the program is running, go to the local link provided and add `/admin/` to the end of the url.
+Here log in with your superuser account.

-6. Create env.py file at root level where you can store your sensitive information for the app.
+11. Create env.py file at root level where you can store your sensitive information for the app.
 And these details to that file:
     ```
     SECRET_KEY = "SECRET_KEY"
     DEBUG = "DEBUG"
     ```
-7. Create a new and truly private key, which will be generated in a secret_key.txt file at root level, with this command:
+12. Create a new and truly private key, which will be generated in a secret_key.txt file at root level, with this command:
     ```
     python core/generate_key.py
     ```
-8. Now find the SECRET_KEY and DEBUG variables in the core/settings.py file.
+13. Now find the SECRET_KEY and DEBUG variables in the core/settings.py file.
 You'll find two sets of SECRET_KEY and DEBUG variables, commented out and uncommented.
 You should comment out the uncommented, and vice-versa.

-9. Finally, set the variables in your .env file.
+14. Finally, set the variables in your .env file.
 Set SECRET_KEY to the text found in secret_key.txt, remember to add '' as it should be a string.
 Set DEBUG to whatever you prefer, there are no security problems with DEBUG = 'True' in development.
 Do consider changing for production.

-10. Migrate the admin panel models to create your database template with the terminal command
-    ```
-    python manage.py migrate
-    ```
-11. Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your admin username and password:
-    ```
-    python manage.py createsuperuser
-    ```
-12. You can now run the program locally with the following command:
-    ```
-    python manage.py runserver
-    ```
-13. Once the program is running, go to the local link provided and add `/admin/` to the end of the url.
-Here log in with your superuser account.

-14. If you would like to start with Channel/Content test data, then run this command:
+15. If you would like to start with Channel/Content/User test data, then run this command:
     ```
     python manage.py loaddata data/popflix_data.json
     ```